companieshouse/ansible-role-iscsi-devices/README.md

 ---

-The `iscsi_devices` variable shoulbe be defined as a list of dictionaries, each of which supports the following parameters:
+The `iscsi_devices` variable should be defined as a list of dictionaries, each of which supports the following parameters:

 | Name                        | Default | Description                                                                           |
 |-----------------------------|---------|---------------------------------------------------------------------------------------|